US Artist Visa Requirements, Costs & Timescales

 Extraordinary ability in the field of arts means distinction.
 Distinction means a high level of achievement evidenced by a degree of skill and recognition substantially above that ordinarily encountered, ie; to the extent that a person described as prominent is renowned, leading, or well-known in the field of arts.

 To qualify for an O-1B visa in the motion picture or television industry, you must demonstrate extraordinary achievement evidenced by a degree of skill and recognition significantly above that ordinarily encountered, ie; to the extent that you are recognized as outstanding, notable or leading in that industry.

-At first blush, the threshold for an O-1B visa may seem unattainably high, but we have substantial experience of evidencing to the US authorities that applicants satisfy the threshold.
+The threshold for an O-1B visa may seem high, but we have substantial experience of evidencing to the US authorities that applicants satisfy the threshold.

 As previously indicated, the O-1B visa is a petition-based visa where you will need a sponsor based in the United States to file a petition with USCIS on your behalf.
 Typically, this will mean you will have to find a U.S. based agent or production company who will agree to sponsor you.